-- Plan your content: One of the biggest mistakes small-business owners make in social media is neglecting to post content.
-Create a social media calendar to define the dates, platform, content type and posting frequency.
+- Plan your content: One of the biggest mistakes small business owners make in social media is neglecting to post content.
+Create a social media calendar to define the dates, platform, content type, and posting frequency.
 If time is really at a premium, use one of the free or low-cost social media management tools to upload planned posts automatically.

 - Please the eyes: It doesn’t matter what you do or sell, you have to use eye-catching images.
 People won’t sit and read a lot of text simply because there’s a bold headline.
 If you’re not a graphics genius, don’t despair.
 There are several free tools online where you can find great graphics and customize templates to fit your needs.

 - Go all in: Engagement goes well beyond posting content.
-To use social media effectively, you have to find relevant and complementary sites, blogs and experts, follow them and share their content.
+To use social media effectively, you have to find relevant and complementary sites, blogs and experts, follow them, and share their content.
 Post and share information that fits the interests of your target audience.

 - Use the analytic tools: Each platform offers a wealth of information for small businesses owners in the metric/analytics section.
-You’ll be able to see which posts garnered the most engagement, which was most shared or liked and find out who your followers are.
+You’ll be able to see which posts garnered the most engagement, which was most shared or liked, and find out who your followers are.
 Understanding what your community likes and responds to gives you a map to follow going forward.

 Deliver the Best

 To attract and keep your followers, you have to give them reasons to come back and engage.
 So what types of content should you regularly post?
 Industry news works well on LinkedIn, the B2B platform.
 Twitter users love to read about business and breaking news.
 Facebook followers come back for quizzes, contests, and stories that tug the heart.

 Make sure the content you post is relevant to your audience even if it has nothing to do with your business.
 For example, if yours is a small business and active in the community, your followers might be highly interested in the local high school basketball team’s participation in the state tournament.